Roussillon, Vaucluse

 Roussillon ([ʁusijɔ̃]; Rossilhon) is a commune in the Vaucluse department of the Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2016 it had a population of 1,317.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.
 Roussillon lies within the borders of the Natural Regional Park of Luberon.
 In the French natural regional parks system, new economic activities may be developed only if they are sustainable.

 It is noted for its large ochre deposits found in the clay surrounding the village.
 Ochres are pigments ranging from yellow and orange to red.
 One of the former ochre quarries can be visited via the "Sentier des Ocres" (Ochre Path), a walk of either 30 or 60 minutes through the old workings.

 Geography

 The village stands on an ochre ridge, situated in a broad valley with the "Monts du Vaucluse" to the north and the "Petit" Luberon to the south.
 The nearest railway station is in Cavaillon; the nearest TGV station is in Avignon.

 The river Calavon forms part of the commune's southern border.